 Always avoid backing up hard links

 If your backup selection includes multiple hard links to the same file, the Code42 app processes the links individually, which can cause poor performance.

 To prevent this, deselect files and folders that contain hard links with the Code42 app's file selection feature.

 Many types of software can exhibit strange behavior when working with hard links.
 If your system can operate well without using hard links, you may want to avoid using them altogether.

 Be aware of your soft links

-Soft links do not carry the same risks as hard links, but they can cause you potential headaches when restoring unless you plan ahead and carefully consider your use of soft links.
+Soft links do not carry the same risks as hard links, but they can cause you potential complications when downloading unless you plan ahead and carefully consider your use of soft links.